Who should get screened for lung cancer with a low-dose CT (LDCT) of the chest?

 While high doses of radiation can increase chances of developing cancer, low doses of radiation are relatively safe.
 At UVA we use special techniques to reduce the amount of radiation you receive.
 The amount of radiation used during this test is less than what we are exposed to annually from the sun and earth.

-Screening exams will sometimes find something in the lung that looks like cancer but turns out to be nothing of concern.
-This is called a false positive.
-False positives may require you to have more tests to determine whether the findings in your lung are cancer.
+Sometimes screenings find something that looks like cancer but isn't.
+We call this a false positive.
+False positives may require you to have more tests than you need.

-While the screening exam is intended to image your lungs for lung cancer, other areas of your body are imaged at the same time, including your thyroid gland, heart, bones and the organs in the upper part of your abdomen.
-A small number of screening examinations, approximately 5% to 10%, will find something in these areas that will require further examination.
+While this exam scans your lungs, it captures images of other body parts, too.
+These include your thyroid gland, heart, bones and the organs in the upper part of your abdomen.
+About 5% to 10% of the time, we'll see something in these areas that require further scans.

 What should I expect during the screening?